Print Friendly

 K’iche’ grammar reflects this focus by special verb morphology and by changing default word order:

-(1) The verb has to be put into focus- antipassive voice
+(1) The verb has to be put into the focus antipassive voice

 (2) The focused part of speech moves in front of the verb and is often preceded by are (default word order for transitive clauses is VOA).